Terms and Conditions of Purchase for Goods and Services

 5.1 Quotes: A request for quotation by the Purchaser will not constitute an offer to purchase Goods and Services from the Supplier.
 No contract for the supply of Goods and Services will exist between the Purchaser and Supplier until the Purchaser gives the Supplier an Order in accordance with these Conditions and that Order has been accepted by the Supplier (such acceptance of the Purchaser's Order may be made and communicated by the Supplier in writing (including via email) including an order acknowledgment or by overt act of acceptance).

 5.2 Orders: The Purchaser may purchase Goods and Services from the Supplier by providing to the Supplier an Order.
-The date for delivery of the Goods and performance of the Services will be as specified in the Order.
+Subject to the Supplier’s acceptance of the Order, the date for delivery of the Goods and performance of the Services will be as specified in the Order.